Ivan Bagramyan: Interwar years

 Three years after the toppling of the Provisional Government by the Bolsheviks in October 1917, the Red Army invaded the southern Caucasus republics of Azerbaijan, Georgia and Armenia.
 In May 1920, Bagramyan, upset with the country's social and political conditions, participated in the failed May Uprising against the Dashnak-led government of Armenia.
 Later that year, he joined the Red Army.
-He was jailed and sent to work in the fields for several months but was allowed to rejoin the military with the outbreak of the Turkish–Armenian War.
-But in December 1920, Armenia was sovietized and the national army was subsequently disbanded.
+He was jailed and sent to work in the fields for several months but was allowed to rejoin the military with the outbreak of the Turkish invasion of Armenia.
+By December 1920, Armenia was Sovietized and the national army was subsequently disbanded.
 Bagramyan, however, chose to join the 11th Soviet Army and was appointed a cavalry regiment commander.

 As life in Armenia grew relatively more stable under Soviet rule, Bagramyan sought to locate a woman he had met several years earlier, Tamara Hamayakovna.
-Tamara, who was at this time living in Nakhichevan with her family, had been married to an Armenian officer who had been killed during the Turkish-Armenian War, leaving her with their one-year-old son, Movses.
+Tamara, who was at this time living in Nakhichevan with her family, had been married to an Armenian officer who had been killed during the Turkish invasion, leaving her with their one-year-old son, Movses.
 Bagramyan visited her and the two decided to get married at the end of 1922.
 In addition to their son Movses, who went on to become a painter, they had a daughter, Margarit, who later became a doctor.
 Tamara remained at Bagramyan's side until her death in 1973.